susannaopal/react-interview-challenge-pokemon/README.md

 ## Bug 3
 - When the user clicks the 'Home' button on the pokemon details page, they are not taken home.
 They _should_ be taken to the home page and still see all caught pokemon.

-### Once you have completed the challenge, write up a reflection.
+### Once you have completed this challenge, write up a reflection.
 What was the issue in each case?
 How did you identify the problem?
 How did you fix the problem?
 Is there another way you could have fixed the problem?

 ## Challenge 2: the developer must add a new feature